aws-deadline/.github/README.md

 Visit http://127.0.0.1:8000 to view the site.

-Validate all links and images in the generated documentation:
+Validate all links and images in the generated user guides:

 ```bash
 uv run python scripts/validate_docs.py